This Chorizo Hash is so easy to make and is always a hit with the whole family! Serve it for breakfast or as a side dish with dinner.

 - Add in the paprika and stir together.

-- Add the drained potatoes to the onions and stir well to coat them in the oil.
+- Add the drained potatoes to the pan and stir well to coat them in the oil.
 Cook over medium high heat for 7-8 minutes until crusty and golden. (see note 3)

-- Add in the red pepper flakes (if using) and the garlic.
-Cook for a further 2-3 minutes until everything has come together.
+- Add the chorizo and onion back into the pan and stir well.
+Season with salt and pepper and in the red pepper flakes (if using) and the garlic.
+Cook for a further minute until everything has come together.

 - Serve garnished with parsley.